 Kupp has 220 receiving yards as Rams beat Bengals

-Jared Goff threw for 372 yards and two touchdowns, and Cooper Kupp had 220 yards receiving and one score as the Los Angeles Rams earned a 24-10 victory Sunday over the Cincinnati Bengals at London's Wembley Stadium.
+Jared Goff threw for 372 yards and two touchdowns, while Cooper Kupp had 220 yards receiving and one score, as the Los Angeles Rams earned a 24-10 victory Sunday over the Cincinnati Bengals at London's Wembley Stadium.
 Todd Gurley rushed for a touchdown as the Rams (5-3) won for the second consecutive week after a three-game losing streak.
-The Rams won their second straight game in London and are 2-1 in England over the past four seasons.
+The Rams won their second consecutive game in London and are 2-1 in England over the past four seasons.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)